 We assist pharmacy owners with:

 While buying an existing pharmacy may sound like an easier task than establishing a new pharmacy, it requires different considerations and presents additional legal issues.
-Our attorneys assist pharmacy owners during all stages of pharmacy purchasing.
+Our lawyers assist pharmacy owners during all stages of pharmacy purchasing.
 One of the first things to consider, apart from financial considerations, is whether the pharmacy has had prior legal or disciplinary actions or is currently under investigation, action or audit.
 While these issues need not prevent the purchase, they should be reviewed by an attorney.
 Some current and future actions will not affect the new owner; however, some actions may.
 Also, fully understanding how these actions may affect the business, may be useful in negotiations.

 Negotiations can be particularly difficult when the parties do not have equal power or resources.
 This is often the case of pharmacy sales to big box stores.
 Our attorneys are trained negotiators.
-We strive to not only take the stress out of negotiation, but to help clients get the best deal.
+We strive to not only take the stress out of the negotiation but to help clients get the best deal.
 Once a deal is reached, we ensure that all elements of the sale are included in the agreement.
 Given the serious repercussions of the False Claims Act and Anti-kickback laws, it is important to ensure that certain representations and warranties are contained in the purchase agreement and the failure to include these provisions can lead an innocent purchaser down a road involving civil fines and criminal penalties.

 Once the sale is finalized, new owners will need to negotiate employment contracts with either existing or new staff.
 Employment contracts should take into consideration stark and anti-kickback laws and safe harbor provisions.
 In the case of existing employment contracts or informal arrangements with sales agents, contractors, and providers, new owners should ensure that the practices of these individuals do not violate kickback laws.

-Purchasers’ will also need to file change of ownership applications with the appropriate agencies to ensure that any interruption of business activity is prevented or minimized.
+Purchasers’ will also need to file a change of ownership applications with the appropriate agencies to ensure that any interruption of business activity is prevented or minimized.
 The owner will need to conduct an inventory, properly handle records, and ensure that certain information regarding the sale is timely reported to the State and DEA.
-Our attorneys can assist new owners in making sure they timely fulfill their legal responsibilities when purchasing a pharmacy.
+Our pharmacy attorneys can assist new owners in making sure they timely fulfill their legal responsibilities when purchasing a pharmacy.

 For pharmacy owners selling a pharmacy, the negotiation stage is often the most stressful, especially if selling a pharmacy to a big corporation.
 Large corporations often have pharmacy acquisition teams that can make small pharmacy owners feel powerless during the sales process.
 Whether selling to a big corporation or small pharmacy owner, our attorneys assist with sales negotiations to help owners obtain a deal that they are satisfied with.
 Once a deal is made, our attorneys can draft or review sales documents and ensure that the terms of the agreement are contained in the sales contract and that no additional terms are added without the owner’s understanding of those terms.
 Additionally. our attorneys can help ensure that owners meet all state and DEA regulations regarding change of ownership, such as inventory and transfer of controlled substances, surrender of permits and registration, transfer of records, reporting of sale, etc.